oscar-bender-stone/honors-thesis/source/1_introduction.typ

 Undergraduates are taught many things in lecture, books, and papers, but there is one unspoken truth: researchers have extremely _diverse_ communities.
 Each community has their own approaches, their own conferences, and their own formatting.
-They even have a distinct preference to chalk, dry-erase marker, or neither.
+They even have a distinct preference to chalk, dry erase marker, or neither.
 I didn't notice their prominence in my early mathematical journey, in which I explored papers from set theory, logic, and more.
 At the time, I was in secondary education and had few physical resources.
 I was fortunate to have vast